mindboard/wikipedia-entity-vectors-reader/README.md

-# wikipedia-entity-vectors-reader
+# Wikipedia Entity Vectors Reader

-This is tool for reading the release data of [Wikipedia Entity Vectors](https://github.com/singletongue/WikiEntVec).
+This is a tool for reading the release data of [Wikipedia Entity Vectors](https://github.com/singletongue/WikiEntVec).

 ## Usage